-“Knowing that we can be loved exactly as we are gives us all the best opportunity for growing into the healthiest of people.” – Fred Rogers
+“Knowing that we can be loved exactly as we are gives us all the best opportunity for growing into the healthiest of people.” – Fred Rogers.

 - Empathy: A great home is one where all of the members are understanding and are sensitive to the feelings, thoughts, and experiences of each other.
 The family unit shares the victories, hardships, and drudgery of day to day life.

 - Emotional Respect: A safe home environment is where feelings can be expressed without repercussions.
 Emotions are honored and are not made out to be good or bad.
-In this respect, I find it helpful to remind myself that I can control what I think but I cannot control the feelings that arise.
-Therefore, I do not judge emotions when they happen in my children.
+In this respect, I find it helpful to remind myself that I can control what I think, but I cannot control the feelings that arise.
+Therefore, I do not judge emotions when they happen to my children.
 Then I can coach the child in how to manage the emotion without shame or guilt.

 - Individuality Respect: We respect the similarities and differences of all members of the household.
-In this environment we share admiration towards each other and demonstrate their importance.
+In this environment, we share admiration towards each other and demonstrate their importance.

 Emotional safety is not only for the home environment.
 Utilize these five components everywhere you go and with everyone you meet.
 You will be amazed at the transformation in your relationships when these five areas are honored.
-Hopefully this post today brought some awareness in creating the ultimate home environment for your children (loved ones).
+Hopefully, this post today brought some awareness in creating the ultimate home environment for your children (loved ones).